Conduct Technology Audits

 What are the intended effects of this technology?

-What are the unintended, unobvious, and disproportionate effects of this technology?
+What are the unintended, unobvious, or disproportionate effects of this technology?

 Is the creation, design, and use of this technology just, particularly for minoritized or vulnerable groups?